 81. The Shanghai dialect, known as Shanghainese, is only 70% intelligible for standard Mandarin speakers.

 83. Shanghai played a unique role in history.
-An estimated 20,000 Jews came through the ports 1937 to 1939 to flee the Nazis.
-Some passed through, on their way to the Americas, Palestine or Australia, but about 90% stayed.
+An estimated 20,000 Jews came through the ports from 1937 to 1939 to flee the Nazis.
+Some passed through, on their way to the Americas, Palestine, or Australia, but about 90% stayed.

 85. Chinese history is marked by dynasties, indicating periods when a line of emperors ruled.
 The first emperor was part of the Qin dynasty in 221 B.C. and the last emperor was overthrown in 1912, when China became a republic.

-86. China is home to the Three Gorges Dam – the largest man-made dam in the world spanning the Yangtze River.
+86. Another interesting thing about China is that it's home to the Three Gorges Dam – the largest man-made dam in the world spanning the Yangtze River.

-87. If you use toilet paper, you can thank the Chinese people.
-Toilet paper was invented in China and is recorded in use as early as the 6th century AD.
+87. Another fun fact about China is that toilet paper was invented there.
+It is recorded to have been in use as early as the 6th century AD.
 Originally, it was only used by emperors.